DavidBuchanan314/bitmap-font-css/README.md

 **TODO:** Some demonstration screenshots.

+**TODO:** Create the ultimate workaround - canvas-rendered true-bitmap fonts with a transparent text overlay (so you can still select text, etc.)

 ## The Basics

 I'm using the IBM VGA 8x16 font here as an example here.
 It's 16 pixels high, so I set the `font-size` accordingly.
 If you want your fonts to be larger, I recommend sticking to integer multiples of the original pixel size.